anedyaio/anedya-example-esp32/Arduino-IDE/submitData/device-sleep-status-monitoring/mqtt/README.md

 This Arduino sketch allows you to connect your device to a WiFi network and send device sleep status data to the Anedya platform.

 > [!NOTE]
-> The objective of this project is to provide a clear and practical example showcasing how to use the Anedya platform's status data submission feature, enabling developers to effectively integrate device state monitoring into their IoT applications.
+> The objective of this project is to provide a clear and practical example demonstrating how to utilize the Anedya platform’s status data submission feature.
+It aims to help developers effectively integrate the status data type into their IoT applications.

 > [!WARNING]
 > This code is for hobbyists for learning purposes.
 Not recommended for production use!!

 ## Set up project in Anedya console

 Following steps outline the overall steps to setup a project.
-You can read more about the steps [here](https://docs.anedya.io/getting-started/quickstart/#create-a-new-project)
+You can read more about the steps [here](https://docs.anedya.io/getting-started/project-setup/)

 1. Create account and login
 2. Create new project.
-3. Create variables: `deviceSleepStatus`.
+3. Create a status variables: `deviceSleepStatus`.
 4. Create a node (e.g., for home- Room1 or Device1).

+> [!IMPORTANT]
+> Variable Identifier is essential; fill it accurately.

  > [!TIP]
  > For more details, Visit anedya [documentation](https://docs.anedya.io?utm_source=github&utm_medium=link&utm_campaign=github-examples&utm_content=esp32)

-> [!IMPORTANT]
-> Variable Identifier is essential; fill it accurately.

 ## Code Set-Up

 1. Replace `<PHYSICAL_DEVICE_ID>` with your 128-bit UUID of the physical device.
-2. Replace `<CONNECTION_KEY>` with your connection key, which you can obtain from the node description.
+2. Replace `<CONNECTION_KEY>` with your connection key, which you can obtain from the node details page.
 3. Set up your WiFi credentials by replacing `YOUR_WIFI_SSID` and `YOUR_WIFI_PASSWORD` with your WiFi network's SSID and password.

 > [!NOTE]